crossminer/scava-docs/docs/admin/Access-to-MongoDB-database-using-PONGO.md

 mongo.dropDatabase("databasename");

 ## Comment

 This wiki has dealt with the access of MongoDB database using PONGO.
-To continue learning how to modify and make a new model with Pongo, we have another page here [link](https://github.com/crossminer/crossminer/wiki/Extend-MongoDB-Data-Model) .
+To continue learning how to modify and make a new model with Pongo, we have another page here [Extend MongoDB Data Model](../development/Extend-MongoDB-Data-Model).